seedstack/website/content/getting-started/tutorial/persistence.md

     - "GettingStarted"
 sections:
     - "GettingStartedTutorial"
+tags:
+    - onboarding
+    - persistence
 menu:
     GettingStartedTutorial:
         weight: 30
 ---

-We are going to add MongoDB persistence to our domain model by using the [SeedStack MongoDB add-on](http://seedstack.org/addons/mongodb) with the Morphia object-document mapping.<!--more--> Add the following Maven dependency to the `pom.xml` file:
+We are going to add MongoDB persistence to our domain model by using the [SeedStack MongoDB add-on](http://seedstack.org/addons/mongodb) with the Morphia object-document mapping.<!--more-->

+Add the following Maven dependency to the `pom.xml` file:

 {{< dependency g="org.seedstack.addons.mongodb" a="mongodb-morphia" >}}